The HostMDS website is in English, but its support pages can be viewed in 25 other languages thanks to automated translations.

 Some of the other unique features include a choice of Linux and Windows versions, content delivery network (CDN), green hosting, and anti-DDoS protection.

-The company’s data center in downtown Toronto is home to the TorIX (Toronto Internet Exchange) that boasts of over 150 exclusive high-speed networks and 25 different fiber-optic points of entry.
+The company operates a data center in downtown Toronto, which houses the TorIX (Toronto Internet Exchange).
+The TorIX is known for hosting over 150 exclusive high-speed networks and providing access to 25 different fiber-optic points of entry.

 Pricing and Support